MicrosoftDocs/entra-docs/docs/identity-platform/scenario-spa-app-registration.md

 ## Redirect URI: [MSAL.js 2.0 with auth code flow](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-browser)

 Follow these steps to add a redirect URI for an app that uses MSAL.js 2.0 or later.
-MSAL.js 2.0+ supports the authorization code flow with PKCE and CORS in response to [browser third party cookie restrictions](reference-third-party-cookies-spas.md).
-The implicit grant flow is not supported in MSAL.js 2.0+.
+MSAL.js 2.0+ supports the authorization code flow with PKCE and Cross-Origin Resource Sharing (CORS) in response to [browser third party cookie restrictions](reference-third-party-cookies-spas.md).
+The implicit grant flow isn't supported in MSAL.js 2.0+.

 1. In the Microsoft Entra admin center, select the app registration you created in [Create the app registration](#create-the-app-registration).
 1. Under **Manage**, select **Authentication** > **Add a platform**.